spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ## Continuous Optimization

-Ocean Autoscaler performs several automatic processes to optimize cluster resources.
+Ocean autoscaler performs several automatic processes to optimize cluster resources.

 ### Scale Down

 Scaling down nodes refers to reducing the resources (such as CPU, memory, GPU) of individual nodes in a cluster.

-Ocean Autoscaler scales down nodes when the cluster is over-provisioned and does not utilize the full capacity of the nodes.
+Ocean autoscaler scales down nodes when the cluster is over-provisioned and does not utilize the full capacity of the nodes.
 In this case, scaling down right-sizes the resources to match the workload.
-In addition, if specific nodes in a cluster are consistently underutilized, Ocean Autoscaler scales down to redistribute the resources to other nodes or consolidate the workload onto fewer nodes.
+In addition, if specific nodes in a cluster are consistently underutilized, Ocean autoscaler scales down to redistribute the resources to other nodes or consolidate the workload onto fewer nodes.

 For more information, see [Scale Down](https://docs.spot.io/ocean/features/scaling-kubernetes?id=scale-down).